jzzhou03/material-microstructure-rustworkx/README.md

     &emsp; &emsp; - Recommended by rustworkx documentation for graphs with a lot of nodes.

   &emsp; testGraphRuntime(filename, visualize, times):
-    &emsp; &emsp; - Takes in a string filename, a boolean variable visualize that states if user wants a visual of graph, and an int variable of how many times it wishes the program to run.
+    &emsp; &emsp; - Takes in a string filename, a boolean variable visualize that states if user wants a visual of graph, and an int
+    &emsp; &emsp; &ensp; variable of how many times it wishes the program to run.
     &emsp; &emsp; - It also returns an average of how long it took for the program to run each time.

   &emsp; filterGraph(visualize):